pupueys/mtrx2700-major/README.md

 # The Feline Felon
 # Project Overview
 ---
+The Feline Felon is an interactive escape room-style game system built around a STM32F303 microcontroller platform.
+This project challenges players to complete a series of intricate puzzles and mini-games to successfully "break into" a secured location, combining elements of strategy, skill, and problem-solving.
 # Roles and Responsibilities
 ---
 The following were the allocations for the team: